Sample Itinerary

 Departure

-This morning you be will collected from the Olive and transfer you to the International Airport in time for you to catch your outgoing international flight back home.
+This morning you be will collected from the Weinberg and transferred to the international airport in time for you to catch your flight back home.